Yet Another Donut Sandwich: Finland’s Kuuma Koira

 We were able to find a grill that sells them however, and will soon get them.
 Let’s see how they match up with the ones you made.

-(Photo credit: Illka Kivinummi)
+(Photo credit: our friend Illka from Finland)

 I have not fully confirmed, but I believe the “flat doughnuts with jelly inside” that Ilkka mentioned are likely possumunkki (sometimes rendered munkkipossu for reasons inexplicable to non-Finnish speakers).
 Munkki, literally translating as monk or friar, is a Finnish nickname for a donut, and possu means pig, so the word possumunkki is often translated as “piggy donuts.”
 These Finnish cardamom-scented jelly donuts are rolled out flat and then folded around a small amount of jam–apple jam, usually, though other flavors are possible–and have the corners pinched and stretched to resemble a pig’s ears, or legs, depending on who’s explaining it.
 The following video is a really nice English-language how-to for making them.